-This Sigma lens is made from 8 elements divided into 7 groups, but Sigma does not specify whether among them are lenses made of special glass or aspheric shape.
-It is nevertheless known that the Sigma 45mm f/2.8 DG DN is equipped with a circular diaphragm with 7 slats and that its maximum opening is limited to f/2.8.
+Lens Construction: This Sigma lens is made from 8 elements divided into 7 groups, but Sigma does not specify whether among them are lenses made of special glass or aspheric shape, but we found it (see image).
+It is nevertheless known that the Sigma 45mm f/2.8 DG DN Contemporary is equipped with a circular diaphragm with 7 slats and that its maximum opening is limited to f/2.8.
 A choice that allows it to remain compact and lightweight and embodies the “search for balance”, the leitmotif of the contemporary range.

 In L-mount, it comes to fill a certain lack of compact and light weight lenses at the low price and will present itself in a certain way as an alternative to the Panasonic’s Pro 50 mm F1.4 sold for $2,500 whose weight of 955 gm and the 13 cm long impose.
 Leica does little better in terms of compactness with the 750 gm and 102 mm APO-Summicron-SL 35 mm f/2 ASPH and APO-Summicron-SL 50 mm f/2 ASPH.
 As for the pre-existing Sigma range, it is also quite cumbersome since it is the adaptation of the f/1.4 Art aperture lenses of the reflex range; for example, the 40 mm f/1.4 DG HSM Art already weighs 1200 gm in its SLR version and the 50mm f/1.4 DG HSM Art 910 gm.